-The Master of Arts in English Program tackles the explosion of literacies in our world and anticipates students' need to learn and use these multiple literacies as each of the distinctive modes of communication develop.
+Master of Arts in English/Critical Literacy

+Our proposed program tackles the explosion of literacies in our world and anticipates students need to learn and use these multiple literacies as each of the distinctive modes of communication develop.
 Such communication in diverse modes is essential to successful careers, leadership roles, productive citizenship, and a satisfying quality of life.
-Our degree program invites students from all disciplines to engage in rigorous critique of today's ever-evolving rhetorical modes.
+Our degree invites students from all disciplines to engage in rigorous critique of today's rhetorical modes.

-This program is founded on the ancient traditions of rhetorical and critical inquiry, but applies these traditions not only in existing oral, visual, and written contexts and modes, but also in the emerging digital contexts and modes.
-In addition, the interdisciplinary program will explore how emerging modes and contexts alter existing rhetorical and critical traditions, thereby building students' foundations in the liberal arts and sciences.
+This program, founded on the ancient traditions of rhetorical and critical inquiry, will seek to apply these traditions not only in existing oral, visual, and written contexts and modes, but also in the emerging digital contexts and modes.
+In addition, the interdisciplinary program will explore how emerging modes and contexts alter existing rhetorical and critical traditions, thereby building students foundations in the liberal arts and sciences.